By Tim Lambert

 At that time New Street was called Pound Street.
 (In those days stray animals were put in a pound and the owner had to pay a fine to get them back).
 After the fire, the street had to be rebuilt and it was also renamed.
 Egypt Lane may have got its name from Gypsies.
 (They were once believed to have come from Egypt).

 Today Chulmleigh is a charming village known for its old buildings.
 (There are more than 200 listed buildings in Chulmleigh).
-Today the population of Chulmleigh is 1,300.
+In 2022 the population of Chulmleigh was just over 1,000.